 I considered the situation.
 Elephants mostly stand while sleeping although they may have different sleep patterns when very young.
 They also sleep while lying on their side, but usually for relatively short periods.
 In a prone position an adult elephant's body weight may crush and damage its internal organs if in that position for too long.
-It was quite impossible to be sure that, in dropping to the floor of the crate, the elephant was seeking to sleep or rest or was actually unwell.
-No veterinarians were available within the time we had before take-off and in any case the zoo's vets had earlier declared the animal fit to travel.
-I remained concerned that the elephant still seemed quite unable to get back on its feet and It was important that, after the still remembered death of Dora in Nigeria, I should return to Ibadan with a healthy elephant.
+It was quite impossible to be sure that, in dropping to the floor of its crate, the elephant was seeking to sleep or rest or was actually unwell.
+No veterinarians were available within the time left before take-off and in any case the zoo's vets had earlier declared the animal fit to travel.
+I remained concerned that the elephant seemed quite unable to get back on its feet; and I was mindful that, after the fairly recent death of Dora in Nigeria, it was important that I return to Ibadan with a healthy elephant.